truenas/documentation/content/CORE/GettingStarted/Virtualization.md

 Installing a basic Jail:

-1. Go to the **Jail** page
+1. Go to the **Jail** page and click the *Add* button.

-2. Click the *Add* button

 ![JailAdd](/images/CORE/12.0/JailAdd.png "Jail: Add button")

-3. Give the Jail a name, select the Release version, and click the *NEXT* button
+2. Give the Jail a name, select the *Release* version, and click the *NEXT* button.

  ![JailCreate](/images/CORE/12.0/JailCreate.png "Jail: Create")

- 4. Click *DHCP* and click the *NEXT* button
+ 3. Click *DHCP* and click the *NEXT* button.

  ![JailDHCP](/images/CORE/12.0/JailDHCP.png "Jail: DHCP")
  <insert JailDHCP Image here>

- 5. Confirm the information is correct and click the *Submit* button
+ 4. Confirm the information is correct and click the *Submit* button.

  ![JailSubmit](/images/CORE/12.0/JailSubmit.png "Jail: Submit")

  ## Accessing a Jail

- 1. Click on the arrow next to the newly created Jail and click the *Start* Button
+ 1. Click on the arrow next to the newly created Jail and click the *Start* Button.

  ![JailStart](/images/CORE/12.0/JailStart.png "Jail: Start")

- 2. Wait for it to finish starting and then click on the *Shell option* to get to the CLI
+ 2. Wait for it to finish starting and then click on the *Shell option* to get to the CLI.

  ![JailShell](/images/CORE/12.0/JailShell.png "Jail: Shell")